 - If you couldn’t lose enough weight before gastric bypass surgery and your BMI is still high enough, more than 30, your doctor may recommend weight loss before getting pregnant.

-He’ll also want to ensure that any other medical conditions caused by excess weight — like high blood pressure, diabetes, or sleep apnea, have been treated or controlled before going ahead.
+He’ll also want to ensure that any other medical conditions caused by excess weight — like high blood pressure, diabetes, or sleep apnea, have been treated or controlled before proceeding.

 Diet after your gastric bypass surgery

-The diet after surgery is designed to help you get your weight back down and to keep you healthy.
+The diet after surgery is designed to help you regain weight and keep you healthy.
 These include:

 Stage 1: Liquid diet

-After you wake up from surgery, you’ll be able to drink liquids immediately.
+After you wake up from surgery, you can drink liquids immediately.
 The doctor will tell you which liquids are allowed and which aren’t.

 You’ll get fluids through a tube that goes into your nose or mouth and connects to a small plastic bag called an IV.
 The feeding tube helps prevent dehydration, which can happen when there’s no food in your stomach to absorb water from the intestines.